jatinsharma0e0/WhackMaster/replit.md

 ## Overview

 Successfully converted from React/TypeScript to pure HTML5, CSS3, and JavaScript.
 The game is now completely self-contained with no dependencies, build tools, or frameworks required.
 All original features are preserved including animations, sound effects, scoring, and responsive design.

+**NEW FEATURE**: Added bomb functionality that enhances gameplay challenge - bombs appear after 5 seconds of gameplay and explode on contact, instantly ending the game.
+This adds strategic depth where players must carefully identify targets before clicking.

 The game runs by simply opening index.html in any modern web browser.

 ## User Preferences